 - When the onions and potatoes are tender, add the beans (plus liquid), spices, and smoke sauce.
 Stir to combine.

-- Add the Bouillon and water.
+- Add the bouillon and water.
 Stir to combine.
-Place the bay leaf on top of the broth and then cover and cook for 30 - 40 minutes.
+Place the bay leaf on top of the broth and then cover and cook for 30 to 40 minutes.

 - When the soup is ready to serve, remove the bay leaf, and then spoon roughly half into a blender or food processor and pulse.
 Return this back to the rest of the soup to make a thick soup.
 Add salt and pepper to taste before serving.

 - Serve with cornbread or bread.
-This soup will last in the fridge in a sealed container for 4-5 days.
-It can be frozen for up to 2 - 3 months.
+This soup will last in the fridge in a sealed container for 4 to 5 days.
+It can be frozen for up to 2 to 3 months.

 National Soup Month

 It’s national soup month so I’m celebrating with some of my favorite food blogging friends!
 What does that mean for you?
-You’ll get 23 awesome soup recipes to choose from!
-Now, not all of these recipes are vegan (and some are not even vegetarian), but just check with me if you’re interested, and I’ll see if I can create a vegan recipe for you.
+Here are more soup recipes to choose from.
+Not all of these recipes are vegan, but I can create a vegan version for you.